-- In Naruto, during the night before the Chunin Tournament starts, Hayate assaults Baki of the Sand Village with his sword.
+- The night before the Chunin Exam's final tournament starts, Hayate assaults Baki of the Sand Village with his sword.
 But then Hayate's blade gets stuck on Baki's shoulder, who, while ignoring his shoulder, says: "Would you like to know a kind of blade that will never get lodged to things?"
 Before he can realize it, Hayate is then killed by the answer to the riddle: a blade made of wind chakra.

 - Yu-Gi-Oh!: Joey's Battle City duel with Mako Tsunami involves Joey countering one of Mako's attacks with a trap with a blade on a chain that, by anchoring itself to the walls of Mako's whale monster, allows Joey's monster to directly board and destroy, with help from an additional powerup, the otherwise protected by tornado monster.